Madelene/100-days-of-code/log.md

 **Thoughts:**
 - I do enjoy working with people, and watching the lightbulbs go off when they've finally understood what I've explained!

+### Day 34: February 1, 2018 Thursday

+** Today's Progress**:
+- Applied to more jobs.
+- Video interview with another job
+- More Python

+**Thoughts:**
+- Today was frustrating.
+I felt like giving up, yet at the same time, strangely motivated.
+One foot in front of the other!